Quantum Discord Witness With Uncharacterized Devices: Conclusion

 \section{Conclusion}

-In this work, we propose a new approach to witnessing the quantum discord for arbitrary dimension, and show that it is highly robust against the imperfections of devices.
-The high robustness and the fact that the number of measurements grows linearly as the dimension of the system increases shows our method is experimentally feasible.
-Furthermore, we show that we can apply this witness to the security analysis in a QKD protocol.
+In this work, we propose a new approach to witnessing the QD for arbitrary dimension, and show that it is highly robust against the imperfections of devices.
+The high robustness and the fact that $2 \times 2$ are sufficient for any bipartite state of arbitrarily large dimension shows our method is experimentally feasible.